gvlaan/dncs-lab/README.md

 #### Host B

-Host B is a VM based on Trusty64.
-Here the code used in the Vagrantfile to create the VM with one interface, connected to the _switch_.
+Here the code used in the Vagrantfile to create the VM with one interface.
+Then it will execute the provisioning script "host-1-b.sh".
   ```ruby
     config.vm.define "host-1-b" do |hostb|
       hostb.vm.box = "minimal/trusty64"